Emotional Affairs: Cheating Without Sex

 Why Emotional Affairs Are Dangerous

 The problem with emotional infidelity is that when it starts, it seems harmless.
 You feel good when you’re with the person, you have enjoyable conversations, you put a little extra effort into your appearance, and you may even casually flirt.
 The person “gets you.”
 So, what’s the problem?
-After all, there is no sex and it could just be the start of a lovely friendship.
+After all, there is no sex, so it could just be the start of a lovely friendship.

 Unfortunately, statistics are not on your side.
 It’s more than likely that this new friendship is the beginning of the end of your relationship with your committed partner.
-With 40% to 50% of marriages in the US ending in divorce, emotional cheating is just one more reason to push a troubled marriage over the edge.
+With many marriages ending in divorce, emotional cheating is just one more reason to push a troubled marriage over the edge.

 Even if you haven’t had a physical affair yet, there’s a good chance you may.
-Studies have found that on average, people in relationships have a 42% chance of cheating on their partners.
-According to the American Association for Marriage and Family Therapy, 25% of married men and 15% of married women have had sexual extramarital affairs, and that number is 20% higher when an emotional relationship without intercourse is included.
+Studies have found that, on average, people in relationships have a 42% chance of cheating on their partners.
+According to the American Association for Marriage and Family Therapy, 25% of married men and 15% of married women have had sexual extramarital affairs, and that number is 20% higher when an emotional relationship without intercourse is included (Infidelity, n.d.).

 Research has shown that jealousy affects men and women differently.
 For instance, women feel guiltier when they cheat emotionally, and men feel guiltier when they cheat sexually.
-One study discovered that women who fall in love with someone would more than likely feel guiltier than if they tried different sexual positions with the same person.
+One study discovered that women who fall in love with someone would more than likely feel guiltier than if they tried different sexual positions with the same person (“Sex Differences in Jealousy: Evolution, Physiology, and Psychology on JSTOR,” n.d.).

 Another study concluded that men would be more upset if their partner was having a sexual relationship with another person without falling in love with them.
-On the other hand, most women said they’d be more upset if their partner had fallen in love with someone else but hadn’t slept with that person.
+On the other hand, most women said they’d be more upset if their partner had fallen in love with someone else but hadn’t slept with that person (Kruger et al., 2013).
 Although painful, physical affairs don’t require romantic feelings, which can make emotional affairs feel deeply personal.
-They indicate to your significant other that you find someone more exciting than them.
+They indicate to your significant other that you find someone more exciting than them, which can seriously damage your partner’s trust and emotional well-being.

 How Emotional Relationships Differ From Platonic Friendships

 A platonic relationship between a man and a woman is possible.
-Geoffrey Greif, a professor at the School of Social Work at the University of Maryland, found that 75% of men and 65% of women have had nonsexual friendships with the opposite gender.
+Geoffrey Greif, a professor at the School of Social Work at the University of Maryland, found that 75% of men and 65% of women have had nonsexual friendships with the opposite gender (Greif, 2009).
+Close friendships are healthy and common, but can sometimes evolve into emotional affairs if boundaries are not maintained.
 Unfortunately, when intimate and private information is shared and companionship becomes emotional to the point where it crosses the boundaries set by the couple, a platonic friendship can grow into something more.

 Emotional Affairs Can Be Hard to End

 Emotional affairs can be a lot harder to end than sexual ones.
-Unlike a sexual affair where you stop seeing the person, an emotional affair involves feelings for the person that can be hard to stop.
+Unlike a sexual affair, where you stop seeing the person, an emotional affair involves feelings for the person that can be hard to stop.
 Even after you stop seeing the person directly, the person is still inside your head and fills a space in your heart.
+A person feels emotionally conflicted and may struggle with lingering attachment, making it difficult to move forward.

-Chances are if you’ve had an emotional affair you’ve spent countless hours thinking about the person.
+Chances are, if you’ve had an emotional affair you’ve spent countless hours thinking about the person.
+The amount of time spent with or thinking about the other person can make it even harder to move on.
 Those feelings don’t simply go away once you decide it’s time to end the affair.
 In terms of healing your aching heart, you must remember that it’s not always easy to do the right thing but it can make you stronger.

 Cheating Might Be in Your DNA